umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/index.md

 There is multiple ways to approach content creation, two of these ways could be the following:

-Widget based design and structure
+### Widget based design and structure

-- If you do not have a predefined design you want to follow, comming up with a design and a structure based on the possibilities of widgets is a great way to start.
+If you do not have a predefined design you want to follow, comming up with a design and a structure based on the possibilities of widgets is a great way to start.
 The grid widget gives you all the tools you would need to create a good looking website, all of these widgets are great to work with.
 Making a grid is a good way to secure a nice look with a good structure, and these grids can be saved en global content to keep the same look and feel throughout you website pages.

+### Fitting widgets to your allready excisting design and structure

+If you allready have a predefined design you need to achieve, The grid widget is your best bet.
+To get started it would be a good choice, to start my setting up your grid structure in a global content node.
+Doing so will allow you to keep a consistent structure throughout your pages.
+Keeping the grid in a global conetent node is both time efficient and structure efficient as you will only have to set up the core structure once.

 ## Manage Media Library